gmdsi/GMDSI_notebooks/README.md

     - Apply the `pyemu` Python package to interface with PEST/PEST++.
     - Discuss the mathematical concepts that underpin the PEST/PEST++ software.

- - part 1: this part covers the Gauss-Levenberg Marquardt approach to parameter estimation and associated uncertainty analysis.
+ - part 1: this part covers the Gauss-Levenberg Marquardt (GLM) approach to parameter estimation and associated uncertainty analysis.
 This was the foundation of the PEST software for multiple decades and the theory continues to resonate through newer techniques
 After completing this module, learners should be able to:
     - Describe the GLM approach to parameter estimation.
     - Explain non-uniqueness, identifiability and equifinality in the context of decision-support modelling.